ankitbioinfo/nico_tutorial/README.md

 The **second NiCo tutorial** is designed for low-resoution sequencing-based spatial transcriptomics technologies where integration with single-cell RNA sequencing is not required.

 Please get the tutorial link below and keep all the files (NiCoLRdb.txt and *.ipynb) and folders (inputRef, inputQuery) in the same path to complete the tutorial.

+### Tuturial 1: High-resolution spatial technologies

+## Part A: Data Preparation
+Extract all zip files and run the Juypter notebook [``Start_Data_prep_new.ipynb``](Start_Data_prep_new.ipynb) to create the data files for NiCo analysis.

+### Part B: Running NiCo
+After running the data preparation script and having generated normalised data files, run the Jupyter notebook [``nico_analysis_highres_image_tech.ipynb``](nico_analysis_highres_image_tech.ipynb) to perform the core steps of NiCo.

+By default, the tutorial generates all the figures both in the respective directory and inside the notebook.
+Please refer to the documentation for details on functions and parameters.
+The source of data is provided in the manuscript.

+If user want to perform NiCo analysis for full data without specifying any cell type for the whole then please look this script. [nico analysis on all cell types](nico_analysis_highres_image_tech.py).
+The output of this log can be seen it [here](log_output.txt).

+### Tutorial 2: Running NiCo for sequencing based spatial technologies
+To run the NiCo on cerebellum data from Slide-seqV2 technology [data is taken from figure 3 of Cable, D. M. et al. Nature methods 19, 1076–1087 (2022)]. <br>
+The NiCo niche detection and covariation analysis task is shown in following jupyter notebook [``nico_analysis_lowres_seq_tech.ipynb``](nico_analysis_lowres_seq_tech.ipynb)
+Please download the data from [this link](https://www.dropbox.com/scl/fi/6hxyp2pxpxalw9rfirby6/nico_cerebellum.zip?rlkey=9ye6rsk92uj9648ogjw5ypcum&st=lvc8e366&dl=0) and keep the data in following path ``nico_cerebellum/cerebellum.h5ad`` to complete the tutorial.

 ### Prerequisites